Even if you’ve never set foot inside a Macy’s store, chances are good that you are a fan.

-Macy’s advertises its best offers on its Deals and Promotions page.
+Macy’s advertises its best offers on its Deals and Promotions page on its website.
 Recent examples of coupons on this page include:

 - Free beauty gifts

 To stay up-to-date on the latest Macy’s deals — and one step ahead of your shopping competition — sign up for emails and texts from the retailer.
-For joining the list, you’ll get 15 percent off your next purchase of $100 or more.
+For joining the list, you’ll get 25 percent off your next purchase.
 Sign up at the Deals and Promotions page.

 Sometimes, you find what you think is an incredible bargain — only to discover a week later that that the price has fallen again.
 With Macy’s, that’s no problem.
-The retailer will adjust the price on sale items within 10 days of your in-store purchase, or within 10 days of your online order.
+The retailer will adjust the price on sale items within 10 days of your in-store purchase or online order.